beyondthesoftware/website/content/november-renewals.md

 **$599 (beta pricing)**

-A fraction of what one lost renewal is worth—and the start of a smoother, more profitable renewal season.
+A fraction of what one lost renewal is worth, and the start of a smoother, more profitable renewal season.

 ---